Michael C. Steinlauf

-Michael C. Steinlauf is an Associate Professor of History at Gratz College, Pennsylvania.
-Steinlauf teaches Jewish history, theatre and culture in Eastern Europe as well as Polish-Jewish relations.
-He is the author and editor focused on studies of Jewish popular culture in Poland.
+Michael C. Steinlauf is Professor of History Emeritus at Gratz College, Pennsylvania.
+The son of Polish-Jewish Holocaust survivors, Steinlauf has taught Jewish history, theatre and culture in Eastern Europe as well as Polish-Jewish relations and is the author of numerous studies of Jewish culture in prewar Poland.
+He was one of the founders of the POLIN Museum of the History of Polish Jews in Warsaw.
 His work has been translated into Polish, Hebrew, German and Italian.
-He is the senior historical advisor and member of the planning committee of the Museum of the History of Polish Jews opened in Warsaw, and the Director of Poland's branch of USHMM.
+He makes an appearance in the 1996 documentary, Shtetl, which tells the story of Poland's rural Jews before and during the Holocaust.